Labor Day: Our favorite holiday to rest!!

 Labor Day, celebrated on the first Monday each September here in the United States, is a holiday devoted to the American working community.
-The purpose of the holiday is honoring the country’s workers and their contributions to the strength of our country as a whole.
+The purpose of the holiday is to honor the country’s workers and their contributions to the strength of our country as a whole.

 How Labor Day Started